taosdata/TDengine/docs/en/14-reference/02-tools/10-taosbenchmark.md

 Configuration parameters for querying specified tables (can specify supertables, subtables, or regular tables) are set in `specified_table_query`.

+- **mixed_query**  "yes": `Mixed Query`  "no": `Normal Query`,  default is "no"
+`Mixed Query`: All SQL statements in `sqls` are grouped by the number of threads, with each thread executing one group.
+Each SQL statement in a thread needs to perform `query_times` queries.
+`Normal Query `: Each SQL in `sqls` starts `threads` and exits after executing `query_times` times.
+The next SQL can only be executed after all previous SQL threads have finished executing and exited.
+Regardless of whether it is a `Normal Query` or `Mixed Query`, the total number of query executions is the same.
+The total number of queries = `sqls` * `threads` * `query_times`.
+The difference is that `Normal Query` starts  `threads` for each SQL query, while ` Mixed Query` only starts  `threads` once to complete all SQL queries.
+The number of thread startups for the two is different.

 - **query_interval** : Query interval, in seconds, default is 0.

 - **threads** : Number of threads executing the SQL query, default is 1.